j-froehlich/wp_wk/wp-content/plugins/yith-woocommerce-ajax-navigation/README.txt

 10. Admin: YIT Plugins -> Ajax Product Filter -> Custom Style

 == Changelog ==

+= 3.5.0 - Released: 01 Feb, 2018 =

+* New: 100% German translation (Thanks to Thomas)
+* New: Support for WooCommerce 3.3.0
+* Fix: Undefined index "dropdown-type" in shop page
+* Fix: Reset filter doesn't works if the user filter by categories and use only one filter
+* Fix: Show only parent term with attrbute filter doesn't works
+* Fix: $count doesn't exists with OR query type set
+* Dev: yith_wcan_can_be_displayed hook
+* Dev: yith_wcan_list_type_empty_filter_class hook

 = 3.4.6 - Released: 12 Oct, 2017 =